 One of the more common foot complaints podiatrists see is ingrown toenails, which frequently affect the big toe.
-They can be painful and definitely can knock the pep in your step, limiting your ability to accomplish what you need to do.
+They can be painful and definitely can knock the pep out of your step, limiting your ability to accomplish what you need to do.
 But why do they occur and how can you stop getting nailed with them?

 “An ingrown toenail occurs when the sides of a nail grow into the skin surrounding it,” said Joseph Dobrusin, DPM a podiatrist at Banner Health in Arizona.
 “The skin doesn’t know that the nail belongs to you—all it knows is this is an offending object.
 This causes an inflammatory response leading to redness, swelling and pain.”

 What causes ingrown toenails?